YellowJacket17/michaels-adventure/README.md

 Essentially, this determines an entity's appearance.
 For example, if the name of a subclass is "Npc_Test1", then "Npc_Test1" is what would be written as the value.

-The "defaultAction" field determines an entity's default idle action in the overworld.
+The "defaultAction" field determines an entity's default action/behavior in the overworld.
 The options are:
 + "static"
 + "randomSteps"